Breast Cancer Myths – You Need to Trash These 6

 It’s Breast Cancer Awareness Month.
+There are several myths associated with this disease.
 Let’s talk about breast cancer myths, shall we?

 1. Breast cancer only happens to older women

-An extensive 2022 study involving several hospitals in Nigeria found that 30.8% of all breast cancers were diagnosed among adolescents and young adults.
+According to an extensive 2022 study involving several hospitals in Nigeria, adolescents and young adults accounted for 30.8% of all breast cancers.
 In fact, The National Cancer Institute estimates that among all newly diagnosed cancers in adolescents and young adults, 15% will be breast cancer.

 Many people believe that breast cancer is a disease of Caucasians, but that is false.
 The disease is a global issue that affects people of every race.